tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Some HDTP features that were removed from GMDX (such as alternate inventory icons) have been re-added.
         - Vanilla Soda Cans are now sealed up, to match their HDTP counterparts.
         - Added an alternative version of the vanilla Security Computer texture, with a black screen.
 The blue screen on the regular texture "bleeds" through the model and is visible at long range.
 The blue screen will be shown when using the computer.
-    - All Junk Items (soda cans, cigarettes, etc) will now have randomised skins, except for Soy Food which uses special Hong-Kong and non-Hong-Kong specific variants.
     - Added 2 new Cigarettes skins (Holy Smokes and Super 45s) based on in-game billboards (HDTP and non-HDTP variants included).
     - Single-Use weapons (grenades, PS20s, etc) will now drop individually from the inventory screen, similar to pickups, rather than dropping as a single stack.
     - Added an "Alternate Start" option, which skips the first part of the game and starts at the MJ12 Lab.
 You will start with nothing, so this is extra hardcore.